blkluv/square-ai-hackathon/README.md

 ## 2)Accessibility Features:
 * ## our application also enhances Square's accessibility by incorporating AI-driven features such as voice-guided navigation, for example: Customer gives his current location in voice as input and we'll show the shortest possible path for the customer to reach his desired product destination.

+## 3)Product Graph:
+* ## Our application also provides a product graph which shows the relationship between the products based on the customer's purchase history, for example: if a customer buys a product A then he is more likely to buy product B, so we'll show the relationship between the products in the form of a graph.
+This is also useful for constructing layout design.

+## 4)Customer Segmentation:
+* ## Our application also provides customer segmentation based on the customer's purchase history and make customer groups.
+For example: if customer A buys product a, b and c and customer B buys product a, b and d then we'll group them together and show them as a group.

 # Use Cases